 However in all my years of jewelry making, I’ve observed that 14kt white gold with its higher percentage of hardening alloys holds up better in tiny and intricate details than 18kt white gold.
 When a client of mine wants a white gold ring I generally suggest 14kt white gold for its added strength.

 Come Pick Up Your “Different Karats” Diploma

-You now know what you need to know to choose the best karat for your yellow or white gold wedding ring!
+You now know about 14kt vs 18kt, enough to choose the best karat for your yellow or white gold wedding ring!